 The program leads to the Ph.D. degree in Social Ecology, with a concentration in Environmental Analysis and Design.
-The following five core courses are required: Seminar in Social Ecology (SE 200), Research Methods (SE 201), two approved quarters of graduate-level statistics (chosen from the following pairings: a) Data Analysis, SE 264A and SE 264B; b) Data Analysis, SE 264A and Applied Multivariate Statistics, SE 290A and SE 290B; c) Applied Multivariate Statistics, SE 290A and SE 290B), one additional approved graduate research methods or statistics course.
+The following five core courses are required: Seminar in Social Ecology (SE 200), Research Methods (C201, P201, U297 or equivalent), two approved quarters of graduate-level statistics: Data Analysis, SE 264A and SE 264B; one additional approved graduate research methods or statistics course.
 In addition, students who are pursuing the concentration in Environmental and Analysis Design take eight elective courses.
 The elective courses cover topics such as environmental health risks, urban planning, facilities design and management, behavioral epidemiology, demography, the regulatory process, urban and regional analysis, technological hazards and change, and environmental toxicology.
 The normative time for completion of the Ph.D. requirements is four to five years.
 Students are expected to become involved in research activities in their first year of graduate study.
-Students complete a supervised research project before they begin work on their doctoral dissertation. predissertation research project should be completed during the second year in residence (preferably by the end of the winter quarter of the second year).
+Students complete a supervised research project before they begin work on their doctoral dissertation.
+This predissertation research project should be completed during the second year in residence (preferably by the end of the winter quarter of the second year).
 The research project must be evaluated and approved by a committee of three faculty members.

 Normally, one faculty member will serve as the chair of the committee and the major advisor for the research, but students should consult with all three members of the committee about their research plans.
 [Note: Students who wish to submit the written report of their research as a thesis in partial fulfillment of the requirements for the M.A. degree must have the membership of their thesis committee approved by the Associate Dean of the School acting on behalf of the Dean of the School and must be advanced to M.A. candidacy the previous quarter.]
 The M.A. thesis must conform to university specifications.
-Information about these specifications can be obtained from the online UCI Thesis and Dissertation Manual located at https://www.lib.uci.edu/libraries/collections/special/thesis/tdmanual.html